RDIL/cakebot.club/_posts/2019-06-08-define_command_and_improvements.md

 ## Updates to Source Code

 We also did a lot of renaming/simplifying/modernizing of code, to make it easier for all of us.
 We are pretty sure this didn't break anything, but if it did, *please* help us out by filing a report.

+## Welcoming a New Sponsor!

+We would like to thank [CloudRepo](https://cloudrepo.io) for sponsoring us.
+Thanks to them, we no longer have to deal with managing packages on PyPI, making our codebase more healthy overall.

+## Conclusion

+Thank you everyone for your continued support of Cakebot :bowtie: